 Here is an example of visualizing CD events acquired by a camera looking at a rotating disc in XYT space:

 CD ON events are shown with light-blue color, and CD OFF events are shown with dark-blue color.
 The time-axis allows to show CD events acquired during the last 1 second.
 The most recent events are shown in front and older events in the back.

 Generating 2D frames from CD events

-To generate a frame at a precise time T, CD events should be accumulated over a longer period of time (between the time=T-dt and time=T), because the number of CD events occurred at the precise time=T (with a microsecond precision) could be limited.
+To generate a frame at a precise time T, CD events should be accumulated over a longer period of time (between the time=T-dt and time=T), because the number of CD events occurred at the precise time=T (with a microsecond precision) could be very small.
 Note that dt is usually called accumulation time.

 In order to generate a frame with the accumulated events, a frame can be initialized with its background color at first (e.g. dark blue).
 Then, for each CD event occurring between the time=T-dt and time=T, a white pixel is stored if the polarity of the CD event is positive, and a light blue pixel if the polarity is negative.

 An example of visualizing CD events acquired by a camera looking at a high-speed laser (this recording can be downloaded from our Sample Recordings):